 Leases: We commenced operations in 1986 by purchasing certain properties from subsidiaries of UHS and immediately leasing the properties back to the respective subsidiaries.
-The base rentals and lease and renewal terms for each of the hospitals leased to subsidiaries of UHS as of January 1, 2022 are provided below.
+The base rentals and lease and renewal terms for each of the hospitals leased to subsidiaries of UHS as of January 1, 2024, are provided below.
 The base rents are paid monthly.
 The lease on McAllen Medical Center also provides for bonus rent which is paid quarterly based upon a computation that compares the hospital's current quarter revenue to a corresponding quarter in the base year.
-The hospital leases with subsidiaries of UHS, with the exception of the lease on Clive Behavioral Health Hospital (which is operated by UHS in a joint venture with an unrelated third party), are unconditionally guaranteed by UHS and are cross-defaulted with one another.
+The hospital leases with subsidiaries of UHS, with the exception of the lease on Clive Behavioral Health (which is operated by UHS in a joint venture with an unrelated third party), are unconditionally guaranteed by UHS and are cross-defaulted with one another.
+The lease for Clive Behavioral Health is guaranteed on a several basis by UHS (52%) and Catholic Health Initiatives-lowa (48%).

-The combined revenues generated from the leases on the three acute care and one behavioral health care hospital facilities leased to subsidiaries of UHS at December 31, 2021, (McAllen Medical Center, Wellington Regional Medical Center, Inland Valley Campus of Southwest Healthcare and Clive Behavioral Health), before giving effect to the December 31, 2021 asset purchase and sale agreement with UHS and certain of its affiliates as discussed below, accounted for approximately 23% of our consolidated revenue for the five years ended December 31, 2021 (approximately 25%, 22% and 22% for the years ended December 31, 2021, 2020 and 2019 respectively).
-In addition to these four UHS hospital facilities, we have twenty properties consisting of MOBs (including one under construction) and FEDs that are either wholly or jointly-owned by us that include, or will include, tenants which are subsidiaries of UHS.
-The aggregate revenues generated from UHS-related tenants comprised approximately 32% of our consolidated revenue for the five years ended December 31, 2021 (approximately 37%, 33% and 31% for the years ended December 31, 2021, 2020 and 2019, respectively).
+The combined revenues generated from the leases on the three acute care and three behavioral health care hospital facilities leased to subsidiaries of UHS at December 31, 2023 and 2022, accounted for approximately 25% and 26% of our consolidated revenues for the years ended December 31, 2023 and 2022, respectively.
+In addition to the six UHS hospital facilities, we have twenty-one properties consisting of medical/office buildings (including one newly constructed MOB that was substantially completed during the first quarter of 2023 and one MOB that was acquired during the third quarter of 2023), and FEDs that are either wholly or jointly-owned by us that include tenants that are subsidiaries of UHS.
+The aggregate revenues generated from UHS-related tenants comprised approximately 37% of our consolidated revenue for the five years ended December 31, 2023 (approximately 41%, 40% and 37% for the years ended December 31, 2023, 2022 and 2021, respectively).

-On December 31, 2021, we entered into an asset purchase and sale agreement with UHS and certain of its affiliates pursuant to the terms of which:
+On December 31, 2021, we entered into an asset purchase and sale agreement with UHS and certain of its affiliates, which was amended during the first quarter of 2022, pursuant to the terms of which:

-- a wholly-owned subsidiary of UHS purchased from us, the real estate assets of the Inland Valley Campus of Southwest Healthcare System located in Wildomar, California, at its fair market value of \$79.6 million. - · two wholly-owned subsidiaries of UHS transferred to us, the real estate assets of the following properties: - i Aiken Regional Medical Center ("Aiken"), located in Aiken, South Carolina (which includes an acute care hospital and a behavioral health pavilion), at its fair-market value of approximately \$57.7 million, and; - ; Canyon Creek Behavioral Health ("Canyon Creek"), located in Temple, Texas, at its fair-market value of approximately \$26.1 million, including land. - in connection with this transaction, since the fair-market value of Aiken and Canyon Creek, which totaled approximately \$83.8 million in the aggregate, exceeded the \$79.6 million fair-market value of the Inland Valley Campus of Southwest Healthcare System, we paid approximately \$4.2 million in cash to UHS.
+- a wholly-owned subsidiary of UHS purchased from us, the real estate assets of the Inland Valley Campus of Southwest Healthcare System located in Wildomar, California, at its fair market value of \$79.6 million. - · two wholly-owned subsidiaries of UHS transferred to us, the real estate assets of the following properties: - Aiken Regional Medical Center, ("Aiken"), located in Aiken, South Carolina (which includes an acute care hospital and a behavioral health pavilion), at its fair-market value of approximately \$57.7 million, and; - o Canyon Creek Behavioral Health ("Canyon Creek"), located in Temple, Texas, at its fair-market value of approximately \$26.0 million. - in connection with this transaction, since the fair-market value of Aiken and Canyon Creek, which totaled approximately \$83.7 million in the aggregate, exceeded the \$79.6 million fair-market value of the Inland Valley Campus of Southwest Healthcare System, we paid approximately \$4.1 million in cash to UHS.
 This transaction generated a gain of approximately \$68.4 million which is included in our consolidated statement of income for the year ended December 31, 2021.